All Episodes

 Securing the border, national sovereignty, all of it.

-We're in the prime zone right now for Titanic efforts, as the Russians say, to derail this peace deal.
+We're in the prime zone right now for titanic efforts, as the Russians say, to derail this peace deal.

-Because Zelenskyy and NATO won't take it.
+Because Zelensky and NATO won't take it.

-So Trump says, fine, I'm going to do a deal with Putin, offer it to them, and if they don't do it, we're out.
+So Trump says, fine, I'm going to go do a deal with Putin.

 And it's going to happen.